AC34/vim-scaffold/README.md

 By using this plugin, you'll benefit from shortening your .vimrc file, or and you 'll be given some trivial functionalities.
 Currently implemented functionalities and settings are as follows:
 * ***Functionalities
+  * Automatic indentation detection
+  * Automatic highglight of some trivial files(for jumping by n)
+  * Automatic Folding
+* Settings(enabled)(only if supported)
+  * Incremental Search
+  * Highlight search
+  * Text Wrapping
-  * one
+  * no swap file
-  * two
+  * utf-8 compatibility
+  * undolevels set to 500
+  * history list set to 500
+  * show line number column
-* Settings
+  * 256 colors enabled
-  * one
+  * mouse
-  * two
+  * clipboard
+  * foldmethod set to syntax

 Installation
 ---------------------------------------------
-For example: add the line below to your .vimrc file when you're using vim-plug(for other plugins, follow your plugin's tutorial).
+An example: add the line below to your .vimrc file when you're using vim-plug(for other plugins, follow your plugin's tutorial).

 #### [vim-plug](https://github.com/junegunn/vim-plug)
 	Plug 'AC34/vim-scaffold'

+then do :PlugInstall

 Configuration
 ---------------------------------------------
+You can choose to disable some settings by giving 0 to corresponding variables(in your vimrc).

 Author
 ---------------------------------------------